 Trustor: the person who created and funded a trust.
 Also referred to as settlor or grantor.

 Will: the document that directs and instructs your personal representative to distribute your property after you are gone and nominates guardians and conservators for your minor children.

-I look forward to helping you develop an estate plan that minimizes estate taxes and fulfills your legacy desires.
-Allen Heneveld, a Grand Rapids estate planning attorney.
+We look forward to helping you develop an estate plan that minimizes estate taxes and fulfils your legacy desires.